 - fresh rosemary – brings a woodsy, holiday flair to the party.
 We’re gonna go out on a limb here and spring for fresh rosemary here.

-- dried cranberries – they’re sweet and tart and the color contrition is amazing, right?
+- dried cranberries - they're sweet and tart and the color contribution is amazing, right?
+If you have leftover cranberry anything, be sure to check out these Turkey Cranberry Pinwheels!!

 - goat cheese – it’s tangy and rich but spreadable.
 Divine!